-Prior to human pressures grizzly bears roamed the prairies too.
-Although 90% of their diet is vegetation, they are considered omnivores.
+Prior to human pressures, grizzly bears roamed the prairies too.
+Although 90 percent of their diet is vegetation, they are considered omnivores.
 A theory for why bison usually avoid riparian zones (wooded creek bottoms) is that grizzly bears love to hang out there.
-Although bears have the ability to kill a healthy bison, they typically preyed on the weak or young.
+Although bears have the ability to kill a healthy bison, they typically prey on the weak or young.
 Bison herds are great defenders of their members.
-But at one time they were important regulators of other populations of ungulate species.
+But at one time, they were important regulators of other populations of ungulate species.
 Our sourcing partners in Montana work harmoniously with all of the larger predators, as they know how important they are to the overall ecosystem.
-We would welcome grizzlies too, if they would every return to the Cheyenne River.
+We would welcome grizzlies too, if they would ever return to the Cheyenne River.

 Red Fox and Swift Fox also call the prairie their home and it is a treat if you have the opportunity to see them.
 Loss of prairie habitat to cropland and federal eradication of Prairie Dogs through a poisoning program has put a lot of stress on these animals.
 But they survive and also help with controlling small animal populations.